 This is a graduate degree in business designed for business managers.
 Courses are conducted as seminars and active participation is expected from every student who will share their insights and experiences.
 In general, a substantive portion of every course grade is based on quality of participation.
 There are also frequent guest speakers from industry and government and professionalism in terms of decorum and dress is expected of all students.

 There are two start dates each year.
 Students can either start in the Fall term or the Winter term.
-Admission deadlines are March 1 and November 1.
+Admission deadlines for 2015 are August 27 and December 17 .
 Late applications are accepted at the discretion of the School.

 Major Paper Option: